ITU-BDSA-GROUP-20/Chirp/docs/report.md

 ## License

-> State which software license you chose for your application.
+> This application uses the GLP-2 software license.

 ## LLMs, ChatGPT, CoPilot, and others